 So that’s my exact process on how to write a blog post that doesn’t just rank.
 It also gets read and shared.
 Now let’s take a quick look at some of the tools new bloggers and seasoned ones need to succeed.

-Tools every blogger needs
+Tools every blogger needs to write a great blog post

 Take a look at the following must-have tools:

-And that's how to write a blog post.
+And that's how to write a post

 It doesn’t matter if you’re new to blogging or you’ve been blogging for years.
 Following these steps will help you to bring your A-game to every blog post you write.